The Mary Eliza Project: Boston Women Voters in 1920

 View the dataset

-The City Archives has 89 voter registers, organized by historical City ward.
-Thus far in the project, we have transcribed the registers for Ward 6.
-This covers a large portion of Boston's South End.
+The City Archives has 160 voter registers, organized by historical City ward.
+Thus far in the project, we have transcribed the registers for Wards 6 and 13.
+This covers a large portion of Boston's South End and part of Roxbury.

-You can see the boundaries of Ward 6 in the ward map from 1921 in this section.
+You can see the boundaries of Ward 6 and Ward 13 in the ward map from 1921 in this section.